jomoespe/Lemmings/README.md

 - [X] JS client in *climber*
 - [ ] Java client in *basher*
 - [X] Hystrix in client application
+- [ ] Lemming AMQP
+- [ ] Use "action" class for events in Swing sample app

 Climber